microsoft/Azure-Analytics-and-AI-Engagement/HealthCare/Readme-shell.md

 6. **Select** your desired Region.

+> **Note:** Some services behave differently in different regions and may break some part of the accelerator.
+Choosing one of the following regions is preferable: westus2, eastus2, northcentralus, northeurope, southeastasia, australliaeast, centralindia, uksouth, japaneast.

 7. **Click** the 'Review + Create' button.

     ![The Create a resource group form is displayed populated with Synapse-MCW as the resource group name.](media/resourcegroup-form.png)